upexcel/Etech_Recruitment_angular/README.md

 # Etech_Recruitment_angular

+## Getting Started

+To start project, clone this repo and run:

+`npm install`

-Run `ng serve` for a dev server.
+Then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding